numerica-ideas/community/kubernetes/microservice-deployment-kubernetes-gitlab-helm/README.md

 - **before_script:** a list of commands to be executed before the main task of this step is executed.
 In this step, there are two commands to execute.
 The first command is to authenticate to the `Docker registry`.
 The second command `cd spring-boot-h2-database-crud/` changes the current directory to one containing the backend source code.

 To perform this step perfectly you need to create the variables `DOCKER_PASSWORD` and `DOCKER_LOGIN` in your project.
-These variables must contain your docker hub IDs.
+These variables must contain the password and username of your docker hub account.
 To do this, go to `settings > CI/CD` then `variable`

 <img width="341" alt="1" src="https://user-images.githubusercontent.com/70517765/226735876-f1236c68-ef6f-43da-940b-477f1cfb8555.png">

 ![Capture](https://user-images.githubusercontent.com/70517765/227020591-7e9746be-7a14-42c5-b6dc-38f11205e8d1.PNG)

 - **script**: the main task of this step.
 In this step, two Docker commands are executed.
-The first command `docker build -t $BACKEND_IMAGE_NAME .` builds the Docker image for the Spring backend using the Dockerfile present in the current directory `spring-boot-h2-database-crud`.
+The first command `docker build -t $BACKEND_IMAGE_NAME .` builds the Docker image for the backend application using the Dockerfile present in the current directory `spring-boot-h2-database-crud`.
 The second `docker push $BACKEND_IMAGE_NAME` command pushes the previously built image into the Docker registry specified by the variable `$BACKEND_IMAGE_NAME`.
-For more information on the configurations of this part please refer to the official Gitlab CI documentation [here](https://docs.gitlab.com/ee/ci/docker/using_docker_build.html#use-docker-in-docker)
+For more information on the configurations of this stage please refer to the official Gitlab CI documentation [here](https://docs.gitlab.com/ee/ci/docker/using_docker_build.html#use-docker-in-docker)

-The configurations to be performed in the `build_angular_image` step are the same as in the previous step `build_spring_image`
+The configurations to be done in the `build_angular_image` step are the same as in the previous `build_spring_image` step

 ### Run the first stage